stevedepp/BreastCancerDetectionViaSageMakerLambda/README.md

 #

-> If you give it the Lambda function name, and hit “Save”.
+> If you give it the Lambda function name, andn then hit “Save”.

 ### 5i
 ### Amazon API Gateway